lostjared/acidcamGL/README.md

     export AC_PLUGIN_PATH=/path/to/acidcamGL/plugin

-add the export commands to your .bash_profile to not have to issue them everytime you start a new session  in the terminal.
+add the export commands to your .bash_profile to not have to issue them every time you start a new session  in the terminal.

 To use stereo mode, have two webcams of the same type and use: